Meet Our Board

 Treasurer

-Stephen Ayres is a Director on the FACSA board and is Director of School Choice, Student Assignments, and Records for Marion County Public Schools.
-Stephen has been an active member of FACSA since 2017.
+Stephen Ayres serves as a Director on the Florida Association of Charter School Authorizers (FACSA) Board and is the Director of School Choice, Student Assignments, and Records for Marion County Public Schools.
+An active FACSA member since 2017, he oversees school choice programs, including charter schools, attendance boundaries, and district records.

 LaTroy Strappy